 When your business is facing damages covered by your commercial insurance policy, it is important to have a law firm on your side that can ensure that your insurance company delivers its contractual responsibilities.
 Advocacy for policyholders can help your business maximize an important and often overlooked business asset: its insurance policy.
-By working with a Baton Rouge insurance claims lawyer, you can trust that they will advocate for the compensation you deserve.
+By working with an experienced Baton Rouge insurance claims lawyer at The Cross Law Firm, you can trust that they will advocate for the compensation you deserve.
 Your attorney can help you and your business navigate the claims process and hold your insurance company accountable.

 At my firm, I handle insurance issues for small to medium-sized businesses in the Baton Rouge area and throughout Louisiana.
 My unique approach includes value-based billing to ensure full transparency in what the firm charges for its insurance representation.